 Have you ever been told to get a more sensible career?

 If so, Foolish Careers is for you.
-It’s an interview series with writer, authors and storytellers of all sorts who ignored the advice to pursue a successful creative career instead.
+It’s an interview series with writers, artists and creative entrepreneurs in Asia who ignored that advice and decided to pursue creative careers instead.

 You might be thinking… Oh no, yet more advice to “follow my bliss” 🙄

 I’m tired of those tepid listicles too.
 Those fluff pieces that tell us to “follow our heart” and “find our passion” but don’t explain how to start, how to build, and how to make money that transforms our work into a sustainable, thriving, and rewarding professional life.

 Foolish Careers is a response to all that.
 We unearth specific, actionable tactics from professional storytellers who have figured out how to build successful careers in Asia, so the rest of us can apply them to our own endeavors.